istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 {{< /warning>}}

-As of the 1.3 release, Istio provides experimental support for the generation of service-level HTTP metrics directly in Envoy.
+Istio 1.3 adds experimental support to generate service-level HTTP metrics directly in Envoy.
 This enables operators to continue to monitor their service meshes using Istio-provided tooling, without requiring the use of Istio's Mixer.
 This support is the first step towards a new extensibility architecture for Istio, which will put Mixer-like functionality directly in the sidecar proxies.